DavidRozenblat/tdm-sentiment/README.md

 Contains execution logs that track sentiment analysis runs and other processing activities.

 ### `/notebooks/`
-- `/run/`: Main execution notebooks used to run functions (preferred over pipline.py since TDM runs in Jupyter)
+- `/run/`: Main execution notebooks used to run functions, runs on GPU if available (preferred over pipline.py since TDM runs in Jupyter)
 - `/experiments/`: Test notebooks for trying functions before running
 - `/check_results/`: Notebooks for verifying processed results
 - `/visualization/`: Notebooks for data visualization and reporting (including text_view to look at a specific article)